manyducksco/borf/README.md

 ## Framework Goals

 - Be possible for an average programmer to read and understand
-- Support common needs without relying on third party libraries (routing, state management, unit testing)
+- Support common needs without relying on third party libraries (routing, state management, unit testing, logging)

 ## Core Packages